 5. PyMuPDF find_tables(): Quick heuristic table detection

 This takes <1 millisecond and correctly routes 95%+ of documents.
 For the remaining edge cases, pdfmux runs a Docling table overlay as a safety net — extracting only table blocks from Docling’s output and merging them into the PyMuPDF text.
+The same logic also drives the scanned-PDF detection path, so the OCR fallback only fires when there’s no extractable text layer to begin with.

 The self-healing loop